 - Select the Windows button and choose Settings.

 - Click on Windows Update from the left pane and hit the Check for updates button.

 - If the system finds new updates, it will install them, and you will be prompted for a restart.

 Although it may sound unusual, the issue may be caused by a bug in Windows 11, and if Microsoft fixed it, you could hope to find a patch to install.
-So, if you were wondering how to make Windows 11 faster and smoother, updating should be the primary approach.
+So, updating should be the primary approach if you are wondering how to make Windows 11 faster and smoother.

 2. Use a resource-friendly browser

 When your PC meets the minimum requirements for installing Windows 11, you will also need a resource-friendly browser for a faster connection.
 Opera GX is one such browser that is smart in terms of memory use and also has built-in resource management capabilities.